 About the Coues Whitetail Deer

+Arizona Guided Hunts is pleased to offer quality hunting trips for the Coues Whitetailed Deer in southern Arizona near Tucson.
 The Coues Deer is considered one of the most prized and most challenging deer species for North American trophy hunters.
-This petite deer is the smallest huntable sub-species of the whitetailed deer and weighs between 70 - 100 lbs. dressed.
+This petite deer is the smallest huntable sub-species of the whitetailed deer and weighs between 70 - 100 lbs. dressed out.
 Mature bucks normally have 8 total points on the rack.
 The minimum Coues deer score for Pope and Young is 70 inches and the minimum score for Boone and Crockett is 110 inches.
-The Coues Whitetail is classified under a separate category in all record books because of itís small, tight rack.
-Even the former world record typical Coues deer (145 B&C taken by Ed Stockwell) would not make it into the Boone and Crockett book if scored and categorized under the Eastern whitetail standards.
+The Coues Whitetail is classified under a separate category in all record books because of it’s small, tight rack.
+Even the World's Record typical Coues deer (144-1/8" B&C taken by Ed Stockwell in 1953) would not make it into the Boone and Crockett book if scored and categorized under the Eastern whitetail standards.
 That is the reason for the separate category for this unique deer species.
-Hunters that have taken all the species in the "deer slam" usually consider the Coues deer one of most rewarding and beautiful trophies.
+Hunters that have taken all the species in the "deer slam" usually consider the Coues deer one of most rewarding and most beautiful trophies.

 About Our Coues Deer Hunts

-Our Coues hunts are conducted in the vast, rugged desert mountains of southeastern Arizona.
-Hunting Coues deer can often be physically demanding, compared to other types of deer hunts.
-A typical day requires hiking an uphill mile or two to the hunting area and not returning to camp until the sun goes down.
-The hunting technique involves sitting at a good vantage point and spending hours glassing through high-powered binoculars mounted on a tripod.
-Our guides use mainly 15X56 binoculars to piece through the steep canyons where the majority of Coues bucks hang-out.
-The Coues bucks may be spotted up to a mile away.
+Our Coues hunts are conducted in the vast, rugged desert mountains of southeastern Arizona, with Tucson being the closest major city.
+The hunting technique for Coues deer involves choosing a good vantage point and spending hours glassing through high-powered binoculars and spotting scopes.
+The Coues bucks may be spotted over a mile away.
 Once a trophy Coues buck is located, the spot and stalk method is used to get within shooting range.
-Although rifle shots average 275 yards, shooting at ranges around 400 yards across a big canyon could be encountered.
-Archery ranges are usually 30 to 70 yards since it is open terrain.
+The canyons where Coues deer live are usually big and open.
+Rifle hunters should be prepared for shooting distances from 200 yards to 500 yards, if the need arrises.
+Bow hunters typicially take shots at ranges from 30 to 70 yards, since it is really open terrain.
 Because of the topography, high-powered riflescopes on top of lightweight flat-shooting rifles with a bipod are a "must have."
-Recommended rifle calibers are the .270 Magnums to .300 Magnums in order to bust through the high winds encountered in canyon country.
-We do not recommend the smaller calibers because the risk of wind drift on the bullet is much greater and the energy is low at long distances.
+Recommended rifle calibers are the .25-06 up to .300 Magnums.
+We do not recommend smaller calibers.
 We conduct three rifle season timeframes, which are: late October, early November, and late December.
-Our Archery Coues hunts are conducted during the months of December through January.
+Our Archery Coues hunts are conducted during the month of January when they are in full rut.

 If you are a bowhunter, this is the ultimate spot-and-stalk deer hunt!
-Our Coues deer bowhunting takes place during the rut in late December through January 31.
+Our Coues deer bowhunting takes place during the rut from January 1 through January 31.
 There are no trees in classic Coues deer country, which leaves out treestand hunting as a technique.
 Our guides use glassing methods to locate a good buck.
 Once a good Coues buck is located, it is then carefully stalked to within a comfortable distance.
-Carefully stalking involves staying out of sight, wearing "sneaky feet" stalking slippers, and keeping the wind in your favor.
-Once into position, the archery hunter waits patiently for the right moment or for the buck to walk by.
-If the bucks are rutting hard, rattling and/or grunting will sometimes bring the buck closer to the hunter for an opportunity to release an arrow.
-Since archery shots tend to be in the 30 to 70 yard range, it is recommended that hunters use quick bows and light arrows.
+Carefully stalking involves staying out of sight, walking lightly on the loud, crunchy, brush-choked gravel ground to avoid noise, and always keeping the wind in your favor.
+Once into position, the archery hunter waits patiently for the right moment to release an arrow.
+If the bucks are rutting hard, rattling and/or grunting will sometimes bring the buck closer for an opportunity to release an arrow.
+Since it is a spot and stalk hunt, archery shots tend to be in the 30 to 70 yard range.
 The further you can shoot a bow accurately, the higher your chances for success.
 Our guided Coues bowhunters see many bucks during this rut hunt.
-Most hunters make 1 to 4 stalks per day.
+Hunters typically make 1 to 3 stalks per day.
 Nearly all of our archery coues hunters release arrows at bucks.
-Getting a Coues deer with a bow ultimately "boils down" to the archery hunter's abilitiy to use good stalking techniques.
-Archery deer hunts are $2,500.00, are 5 days in duration (instead of 4) and can be combined with javelina in January, if you so choose to purchase a javelina tag.
+Getting a Coues deer with a bow though, ultimately "boils-down" to the archery hunter's abilitiy to use good stalking techniques.
+Archery deer hunts are 5 days in duration (instead of 4) and can be combined with javelina during the first 3 weeks of January, if you so choose to apply for a javelina tag.
 Archery deer tags are over the counter.

-SUCCESS RATES: Our success average for one-on-one rifle Coues hunts is over 92%.
-Opportunities (taking shots) have been 100% for all rifle hunters!
-We take great bucks during the rifle season.
-Physically fit rifle hunters usually shoot bucks that score near 90 inches with some taken up to 115 inches.
-Our success rate for Archery Coues hunts is over 7 times that of the statewide archery Coues success rate!
-Most of our archery harvests have made the Pope and Young minimum.
+SUCCESS RATES: We are proud to say that many of our rifle Coues seasons have ended with a 100% success rate!
+Our overall success average for one-on-one rifle Coues hunts is over 90%.
+Nearly all of our past Coues hunters have been presented with opportunity!
+Our success rate for Archery Coues hunts is typically double that of the general public's archery Coues success rate!
+Most of our archery harvests would make the Pope and Young minimum.

 Licenses and Seasons